vitormd/guides/style/git/README.md

-#Using Git well to make your repos maintainable. (based on: thoughtbot/guides/protocol/git)
+#Using Git well to make your repos maintainable

 - Perform work in a feature branch.
 Name branches using snake_case (ex. new_feature)
 ```